-5. Make an Identification Tag
+5. Get an Identification Tag

 7. Get Any Necessary Clothing

-8. Buy Poop Bags
+8. Get Some Poop Bags

-9. Research Local Trainers, Obedience Classes
+9. Research Local Trainers and Puppy Classes

-10. Locate Your Local Emergency Vet
+10. Find a Local Emergency Vet

 11. Talk to Your Family Members

+Responsibilities.
 Who will be responsible and for what duties when taking care of the new puppy?
 Making everyone part of caring for this new dog will reinforce the importance of taking responsibility, making commitments, and caring for living creatures.

+Needs.
 Talk about the special needs of a new puppy and what everyone can do to help to accommodate those needs.
 For example, puppies need a lot of sleep during the day so it’s important not to keep waking them just to play with them.
 Then, review the new puppy checklist and see if anyone has any input or cautions.

+Safety.
 For everyone's health and safety, talk with your family about canine body language.
 Pull up some videos on YouTube that explain different types of dog's body language and make sure that everyone is familiar with the different signals that your new puppy may display and what they mean.
 For example, when your new puppy holds their ears back and flat against their head and their tail is tucked underneath their body, it’s a sign that they are afraid and might display aggression.
 Once you have covered these different signals and what they mean, talk about what the response should be.
 For example, if your puppy displays signs of being afraid when your child is screaming loudly, your child should notice those signs and stop screaming loudly.